About Ashley L. White

 Legal Assistant: Cindy Foreman | 972-694-3314 | email@example.com

 In 2014, Ashley was one of twenty attorneys across the state selected to participate in the “LeadershipSBOT” leadership academy sponsored by the State Bar of Texas.
 That same year, she was recognized on the Lawyers of Color Hot List – Southern Region.
-Currently, she serves as an appointed member of the Public Affairs Committee for the State Bar of Texas, which oversees planning the Open Government Seminar for the State Bar of Texas Annual Meeting.
+From 2015 through 2022, she served as an appointed member of the Public Affairs Committee for the State Bar of Texas, which oversees planning the Open Government Seminar for the State Bar of Texas Annual Meeting.
 Ashley is also active in the local bar and serves on the Pro Bono and Public Affairs committees for the Dallas Bar Association.
-Beyond legal organizations, Ashley is a member and active volunteer for Junior League of Dallas, Habitat for Humanity and Equality Texas.
+Beyond legal organizations, Ashley is a member and active volunteer for Junior League of Dallas, Genesis Women’s Shelter and Equality Texas.
+Currently, she is serving as the 2022-2023 Chair of the Black Alumni Board for her alma mater, Southern Methodist University.

 - J.D., University of Tennessee College of Law, 2010